magento/devdocs/guides/v2.0/frontend-dev-guide/css-guide/css_quick_guide_approach.md

 </li>
 </ol>

-<h4>Override component's styles</h4>
+<h3 id="structured_override">Override component's styles</h3>
-To extend the parent theme's styles in your theme:
+To extend the parent theme's styles for buttons in your theme:
 <ol>
 <li>In your theme directory, create a <code>web/css/source</code> sub-directory. </li>
 <li>Create a <code>_extend.less</code> file here.
 The path to it looks like following: